🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 • Now, run Search.

 • Once the search is completed, you can see the results of Exchange email deletions.
-Export the results to get audit email deletions report in your organization.
+Export the results to see who deleted an email in Outlook within your organization.

 • Connect to Exchange Online PowerShell.